|Codeforces Round 723 (Div. 2)|

-This is the hard version of the problem.
-The only difference is that in this version $$$n \leq 200000$$$.
+This is the easy version of the problem.
+The only difference is that in this version $$$n \leq 2000$$$.
 You can make hacks only if both versions of the problem are solved.

 There are $$$n$$$ potions in a line, with potion $$$1$$$ on the far left and potion $$$n$$$ on the far right.
 Each potion will increase your health by $$$a_i$$$ when drunk. $$$a_i$$$ can be negative, meaning that potion will decrease will health.